oahull0112/ESIFHPC4/AMR-Wind/README.md

 The following AMR-Wind-specific information should be provided:

-* For reporting scaling and throughput studies, use the harmonic mean of the `Time spent in Evolve` wall-clock times from output logs in the Spreadsheet.
+* For reporting scaling and throughput studies, use the harmonic mean of the `Time spent in Evolve` wall-clock times from output logs in the Spreadsheet (`report/amr-wind_benchmark.csv`).
 * As part of the File response, please return job-scripts and their outputs, log files, and plt01000 folders from each run.
 * Include in the Text response validation data, with validation results in a table.
 If results vary by more than the 1e-3 reference tolerance, please also report the maximum difference of results against the reference results with a justification as to why the results should be considered correct.